aaminu/aws-bootcamp-cruddur-2023/journal/week2.md

       processors: [batch]
       exporters: [otlp]
 ```
-6. In the [/frontend/src/](../frontend-react-js/src/) directory, I created a [tracing.js](../frontend-react-js/src/tracing.js) file to allow for the initialization of the components, the contents of the file is shown below:
+6. In the [/frontend/src/](../frontend-react-js/src/) directory, I created a [tracing.js](../frontend-react-js/src/tracing.js) file to allow for initialization of the components, the contents of the file is shown below:
 ```js
 import { OTLPTraceExporter } from '@opentelemetry/exporter-trace-otlp-http';
 import { WebTracerProvider, BatchSpanProcessor } from '@opentelemetry/sdk-trace-web';